stefanofa/awesome/TOPICS.md

 ## gemma

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Mistral, Gemma 2, and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Phi 4, Gemma 2, and other large language models.

 ## gemma2

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Mistral, Gemma 2, and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Phi 4, Gemma 2, and other large language models.

 ## llama2

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Mistral, Gemma 2, and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Phi 4, Gemma 2, and other large language models.

 *   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer

 ## llava

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Mistral, Gemma 2, and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Phi 4, Gemma 2, and other large language models.

 ## mistral

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Mistral, Gemma 2, and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Phi 4, Gemma 2, and other large language models.

 ## phi3

+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Phi 4, Gemma 2, and other large language models.

+## phi4

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Mistral, Gemma 2, and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Phi 4, Gemma 2, and other large language models.

 ## type-level-programming